 Two elephant trunk up meaning: Well, my instinct on the meaning of this one is age old adage, "If one is good, more is better".
 Lol.
 Seriously, double (two) elephants are good omens for partnerships - particularly for married couples and/or partners living in the same home.

 Three elephants together meaning: Three elephants have a 'triple luck' effect.
 The number three is hugely lucky.
-You ever heard of the idea that if you do something good karma or the universe will deliver good to you three times over according to your deed.
+You ever heard of the idea that if you do something good, karma or the universe will deliver good back to you three times over?
 Three elephants kinda emphasize that idea.
 They encourage, and intensify what the elephant stands for: Protection, prosperity, luck, and successful relationships (especially with family).

 Well, trust me, I haven't covered all the nuances and meanings of the elephant trunk up phenomenon.
 But I covered the highlights.
 I hope you found this article helpful, or at least entertaining. ;)